sadiqsonalkar/Does-Amazon-use-SDN/README.md

 It is a case study of whether Amazon uses SDN

 # The following is covered:
-Introduction to AWS
+Introduction to AWS,
-Introduction to SDN
+Introduction to SDN,
-The use of SDN in AWS
+The use of SDN in AWS,
-A small demonstration
+A small demonstration,
-Conclusion
+Conclusion.